tjqadri101/SLogo/README.md

 View Package:
 - Class Panel: has a submit button, text field, label to display command history (uses jswing - can use JFrame to update frame), pop-up window to display error, and a canvas
 Instance variable: myParser
+Instance variable: myTurtlle (initially set by default to lie in the center of the canvas)
-	- void draw(): get x and y position of the turtle and draw
+    - void drawTrailLine(oldXPos, old YPos, newXpos, newYpos): draw a trail line from previous x and y coordinate of the turtle and the new x and y coordinate of the turtle
+- void rotateTurtle()

 Model: 3 packages: turtle, parse, and nodes
 - Interface Movable: